Love at First Goat

 Go Get Your Boots Dirty

 Today, Lee runs Moxie Ridge Farm with a menagerie of Alpine and Nigerian Dwarf goats, heritage chickens and geese, pigs and a pair draft horses, selling direct to consumer and frequenting the Saratoga Farmers Market and the Union Square Greenmarket in New York City.
-Lee now gladly accepts help on the farm from their dad and interns, and they love volunteers.
+Lee now gladly accepts help on the farm from his dad and interns, and he love volunteers.

 To other beginning farmers, Lee provides a healthy dose of encouragement: “Go get your boots dirty, literally and metaphorically.”
 Lee says.
 “Go talk to people and tell them what you want to learn, and you’ll learn.
 I thought farmers were born.
 I didn’t realize you could become a farmer until I did it.”